ryanchynoweth44/AzureMachineLearningWithDatabricks/README.md

 ## Demos

 **Azure Machine Learning with Azure Databricks**
+We will be using the popular MNIST dataset, and will be following closely with this Azure Machine Learning Service example of [training a model](https://github.com/Azure/MachineLearningNotebooks/blob/master/tutorials/img-classification-part1-training.ipynb).
+The walkthrough also teaches users how to [deploy models](https://github.com/Azure/MachineLearningNotebooks/blob/fb6a73a7906bcde374887c8fafbce7ae290db435/tutorials/img-classification-part2-deploy.ipynb) using the Azure Machine Learning service.
+The linked example is ran using Azure Notebooks, which is an excellent way to use cloud compute resources while staying in a Jupyter environment.
+The key difference here is that we will be using Azure Databricks to train and deploy our model.
 Please complete the following in order for an end to end implementation:
 1. [Set up your Azure environment](./AzureMLWithAzureDatabricks/walkthrough/01_SetUpAzureEnvironment)
 1. [Train a machine learning model](./AzureMLWithAzureDatabricks/walkthrough/02_TrainModel.md)